AliceRixte/lr-acts/README.md

   arising from a use of `<>'
 ```

-## Comparison with other action libraris
+## Comparison with other action libraries

-Here is a list of action libraris on hackage :
+Here is a list of action libraries on hackage :

 - [monoid-extra](https://github.com/diagrams/monoid-extras)
 - [acts](https://hackage.haskell.org/package/acts)